kimjune01/kimjune01.github.io/_posts/2015-08-05-good-ideas.md

-Coming up with new ideas - Recombination
+---
+layout: post
+title: Recombination
+---

 Being creative means coming up with many useful ideas.
 This ability can be considered a natural trait that someone has, and an outsider could say, "I am not that creative", or "I will never be able to come up with those kinds of ideas".
 I argue that creativity at an individual level can be learned and grown.
 You don't need job experience to say that you've had creative experience, nor a job can magically make you more creative.